mavryk-network/LIGO/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 </Syntax>

-`Tezos.create_contract` returns a pair of _origination operation_ and the _address_ of the new contract.
+`Mavryk.create_contract` returns a pair of _origination operation_ and the _address_ of the new contract.
 Note that, at this stage, the contract has not been originated yet!
-That is why you cannot forge a transaction to the newly-created contract: `Tezos.get_{contract, entrypoint}_opt` would fail if called before the origination operation has been processed.
+That is why you cannot forge a transaction to the newly-created contract: `Mavryk.get_{contract, entrypoint}_opt` would fail if called before the origination operation has been processed.

 `CreateAndCall` contract in the examples folder shows how we can call the created contract with a callback mechanism: